by Sarah Grossbart | Tue., 22 Oct. 2019 3:00 AM

 Really commit.
-Because now the woman who once said, "I have never wanted kids," is doubling down on traditionalism.
-Yesterday, the 37-year-old shared she and the chef, 38, are expecting—revealing the news on journalist Jessica Yellin's Instagram page beneath a note about all of the democratic candidates she's supporting in the upcoming Nov.
-6 election.
-(Among her list of two dozen names: current New York senator Kirsten Gillibrand and Texas senate hopeful Beto O'Rourke.)
+Because exactly a year ago today, the woman who once said, "I have never wanted kids," announced she was doubling down on traditionalism.
+(Well, with her own spin, the 38-year-old revealing she and the chef, 39, were expecting on journalist Jessica Yellin's Instagram page beneath a note about the democratic candidates she was supporting.)

 As for her own social media, she skipped the expected bump pic or cutesy play "bun in the oven" and other pregnancy idioms in favor of superimposing her and Fischer's faces on Meghan Markle and Prince Harry's bodies.
 "Chris and I are thrilled and almost positive he's the father," she later told The Los Angeles Times.
 "I look forward to competing with Markle every step of the way."

-Like most people, Schumer didn't find this whole love thing easy to come by.
+Now madly infatuated with the men in her life, Schumer didn't always find this whole love thing easy to come by.
 In her chat with Winfrey, the Inside Amy Schumer creator talked openly about a previous abusive relationship.
 "I can picture being thrown on the hood of a car like it was an hour ago," she confessed to the media mogul.
 "And running from him.
 Carrying my shoes and running from him.
 Running into backyards, trying to get away from him because I was afraid for my life."

 Even when she settled down with adorable furniture maker Ben Hanisch in 2015, the Hollywood outsider seeming to soften her more acerbic observations about the exhausting experience that is dating, she maintained her realness about how hard it can be to choose a life partner.
 Sure, she had told the July 2016 issue of Vogue that they were "in love" and "still in a total honeymoon phase."
 But it's not like every day was a beach vacation.